Kharwar: Present circumstances

 The primary traditional economic activity of the Kharwar has been agriculture but their reliance on a single annual crop and on suitable weather means that it is barely enough to sustain themselves for a part of the year.
 Thus, they also engage in work based on forest activities, livestock, fishing, hunting and trapping.
 They have totemic clans such as Kansi (Kans grass), Nilkanth (Indian roller), Hansgadhia, Besra (sparrowhawk), Sahil, Tirkey (eagle), Chandiyar, Lohwar etc. They are patrilinial.
 Their village chief know as Pradhan.
-Group of four village called Chatti and it's chief known as Chatti Pradhan.
+Group of four village called Chatti and its chief known as Chatti Pradhan.
 Group of five village known as Panchora and chief Panchora Pradhan.
-Group of seven villages called Satora and it's chief known as Satora Pradhan.
+Group of seven villages called Satora and its chief known as Satora Pradhan.
 They employ both Brahmin and Pahan for religious function.

 Kharwar speak Sadri, an Indo-Aryan language, at home, and Hindi with others.